Yandex Cloud

 • Built-in remote function.
 This method is suitable for migrating individual tables.

 • Built-in backup/restore commands and an Yandex Object Storage bucket.
-This method is suitable for migrating individual tables or a whole database.
+This method can be used to migrate individual tables as well as an entire database.

-You can also migrate a database from a ClickHouse® cluster to a Managed Service for ClickHouse® cluster with the help of Data Transfer.
-For more information about how to do this, see this tutorial.
+You can also migrate a database from a ClickHouse® cluster to a Managed Service for ClickHouse® cluster using Data Transfer.
+For more information about this method, see this tutorial.

 You can use remote to migrate individual tables from a third-party ClickHouse® cluster.
-This method does not require installing ZooKeeper and additional tools, nor upgrading the source cluster's ClickHouse® version.
+This method does not require installing ZooKeeper, additional tools, or upgrading the source cluster's ClickHouse® version.

 Tip

-Before migrating data, we recommend you to stop ongoing merges into the source cluster using the STOP MERGES and STOP TTL MERGES commands and to disable consumers.
+Before migrating data, we recommend pausing merge operations on the source cluster using the STOP MERGES and STOP TTL MERGES commands.
+You should also disable all consumers.

 To migrate a table from a third-party ClickHouse® cluster to a Managed Service for ClickHouse® cluster: